 The INSEAD-Sorbonne Université Behavioural Lab was custom designed for behavioural research.
 To avoid unnecessary distractions, all experimental rooms are sound-insulated, blind and decorated in neutral colours.
 The entrance area has a coffee corner for participants.

-- 1 room seating up to 12 participants
+- 2 rooms seating up to twelve participants

 - 1 Biopac (physiological responses such as skin conductance, respiration, heart rate)

 - 6 iPads